Naval Science/Naval ROTC

 Four-Year NROTC scholarships are awarded annually based on a competitive selection process in which consideration is given to factors such as high school record, college board scores, extracurricular activities, and leadership qualities.
-The primary applicant to this program is a high school senior, but college freshman may also qualify.
+The primary applicant to this program is a high school senior, but college freshmen may also qualify.

 Three-Year Scholarship Program

-During their freshman year at University of Nebraska–Lincoln, students may apply for the national scholarship.
+During their freshman year at the University of Nebraska–Lincoln, students may apply for the national scholarship.
 It is recommended that students interested in this possibility enroll in NAVS classes and participate in battalion activities.